dheysonalves/prison_game_101/README.md

 ### Synopsis

   "Trapped by the traitors and sentenced to death, Professor Knox Makepeace waits without memories.
 At the back of his cell, he thinks: running away is his only hope.

+### Code

+The project was done with Unity 2017 using the monodevelop IDE in the C # language.
+It was the conclusion of the 3rd module of the course using simple methods with a graphical interface developed at Unity.
+The code file is in assets / TextController.cs